Tonight, find the stars Kochab and Pherkad in the Little Dipper.

-If you draw an imaginary line between the two outer stars in the bowl of the Big Dipper – and extend that line northward on the sky’s dome – you’ll come to Polaris, the North Star.
-The Big Dipper appears high in the northeast sky at nightfall on spring evenings.
-It wheels above Polaris at late evening.
-Polaris marks the end of the handle of the Little Dipper, which is fainter and looks less like a dipper than the Big Dipper.
+Just notice that – if you draw an imaginary line between the two outer stars in the bowl of the Big Dipper – and extend that line northward on the sky’s dome, you’ll come to Polaris, the North Star.
+Polaris is part of the Little Dipper.
+It marks the end of the Little Dipper’s handle.
+Kochab and Pherkad are the two outer stars in the bowl of the Little Dipper.

 Polaris is special because Earth’s axis nearly points to its location in the sky.
 Polaris is less than a degree away from the true north celestial pole on the sky’s dome now.
 It’ll be closest to true north – less than half a degree away – in the year 2102.
 The change is due to a motion of Earth called “precession,” which causes Earth’s axis to trace out a circle among the stars every 26,000 years.

 Thousands of years ago, Polaris was an ordinary star in the northern sky, known to the Greeks by the name Phoenice.

 Kochab is located about 126 light-years away.
 Pherkad is more distant, at about 480 light-years by some estimates.
-Polaris is a bit more than 400 light-years away.
+Meanwhile, Polaris is a bit more than 400 light-years away.

 Bottom line: Kochab and Perkad are in the Little Dipper asterism.
 You say you can find the Big Dipper but not the Little Dipper?
 This post will help.